Is it better here at one or two?

 Do you see yourself working as an optometrist?
 There is more to optometry than prescribing eyeglasses or contact lenses.
 Did you know that often the first sign of a chronic disease is seen in the eye?
 You could be the healthcare professional who first sees signs of diabetes or high blood pressure in a patient.

-The requirements for admission to the schools and colleges of optometry vary, but students wishing to study optometry should be certain to take at least a year of biology, chemistry, organic chemistry, general physics, and microbiology; English; college mathematics; and other social science and humanities courses.
+The requirements for admission to the schools optometry vary, but if you wish to study optometry, you will take at least a year of biology, chemistry, organic chemistry, general physics, and microbiology; English; college mathematics; and other social science and humanities courses.
 The science courses should be pre-professional level courses designed for science majors or health professional students and should offer laboratory experience.
 Brief survey courses in the sciences will not prepare you for optometry school.
-Be sure to consult with the pre-health professions advisor about course selection.
+Be sure to consult with the Pre-Health Professions Advisor at UNA about course selection.

 Generally, colleges of optometry admit students who have demonstrated strong academic commitment and who exhibit the potential to excel in deductive reasoning, interpersonal communication, and empathy.
 Potential optometry students will be evaluated on the basis of grade point average, performance on the Optometry Admission Test (OAT), extracurricular and community activities, personal interview, professional potential, etc.